Skip to main content

 Title

-.review-title span:not([class]
+.review-title span:not([class])

-For a global review, utilize this selector:
+For a global review:

 .review-title .cr-original-review-content